 This Green Flag award winning park is Nottingham's oldest public park and the closest park to the city centre.
 A historic, beautifully maintained park that is home to an important collection of over 800 trees, some of which are from the original collection planted in the 19th century.

 The Arboretum was opened on the 11th May 1852 by the Mayor, Mr W Felkin and the Sheriff of the Borough, Mr Ball, in front of 30,000 people.
-Easily accessible from the city centre and the wider community via the tram network that runs alongside, this park plays a vital role for the local community and is the site for many organised events.
+This park plays a vital role for the local community and is the site for many organised events.

 - Disability Access